oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     "Annuity for the PV system",           "€", ,       375.00
     "Total annual costs",                  "€", 629.90, 479.03
     "Autarky",                             "%", 0.00,   42.00

+.. admonition:: Learning
+    :class: important

+    You can give negative costs to model a revenue.

 You can get the complete (uncommented) code for this step:
 :download:`home_pv_2.py </../tutorials/introductory/home_pv/home_pv_2.py>`